Azure/azure-sdk-for-js/documentation/writing_tests.md

 #### Code coverage with Mocha and nyc

 Our `integration-test` script will output code-coverage on our nightly and release builds.
 It's recommended to run this manually to confirm that code coverage is high.
-Code coverage should be above 80%, though code coverage should not change how we write code or tests.
+Code coverage should be above 80%, though code coverage should not change how we write our code nor our tests.

 #### Handling timeouts

 All of the tests in the Azure SDK repository should have a timeout.
-In the previous section, we have discussed how this timeout is defined for _mocha_, though the parameter `--timeout` with an additional milliseconds amount, which is sent during the invocation of mocha.
-Now we will define how to know how many milliseconds to pass to this parameter.
+In the previous section, we have discussed how this timeout is defined for Mocha through the parameter `--timeout`.
+The number of milliseconds should be determined by a reasonable process.

 New projects inside of this repository can take a safe guess based on how much the tests on average take locally. **Existing projects** should instead follow these steps to **get a reasonable timeout from past test executions**: